These rule sets have been updated to work with define.xml 2.1.

 The currently known implementations do not fulfill this requirement.
 They are only available as a text description (which even is, unfortunately, very often confusing), and it is hidden how they have been implemented.

 Users of the current validation tools are confronted with very many "false positives", and there is nothing they can do against this.
-They can only report it, and hope the implementation is corrected "in the next release", which can be months or even 1-2 years later.
+They can only report it, and hope the implementation is corrected "in the next release", which can be months or even several years later.

 Also read our article "A critical view on the FDA and PMDA SDTM validation rules".